rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-using-WinSCP.md

     WinSCP stores configurations in **Stored Sessions**.
 Use a different name for each server.

-    **Note**: You can use a private key to log in to a slice.
+    **Note**: You can use a private key to log in to the cloud server.
 See [Generate RSA keys with SSH by using PuTTYgen](how-to/generating-rsa-keys-with-ssh-puttygen/) for information about setting up public/private keys.

 9. If this is the first time you have used WinSCP, and you are sure you've entered the correct configuration details, click **Yes** on the **Warning** dialog box.